huaweicloud/terraform-provider-huaweicloud/docs/data-sources/cdm_flavors.md

 The following attributes are exported:

-* `region` - (Optional) The region in which to obtain the CDM flavors.
+* `region` - The region in which to obtain the CDM flavors.
 If omitted, the provider-level region will be used.

 * `version` -
   The version of the flavor.